Blog

 Your cat sits proudly next to the destruction, reaching up to sink their claws in for another pull.

-None of these reactions are fair to the cat, because scratching is not a behavioral choice; it is a deep, non-negotiable biological requirement.
+None of these reactions are fair to the cat, because scratching is not a behavioral choice; it is a non-negotiable biological requirement.

-1. The Invisible Ink: Scent Marking
+1. Scent Marking

-This serves two crucial territorial purposes:
+This serves two territorial purposes:

-- The Chemical Signature: The invisible pheromones left behind act as a calming, reassuring chemical anchor.
-By making the armchair smell intensely like themselves, the cat lowers their own anxiety and feels secure in their territory.
+- The Chemical Signature: The invisible pheromones left behind act as a calming, reassuring anchor.
+By making the armchair smell like themselves, the cat lowers their own anxiety and feels secure in their territory.

 2. The Physical Necessity: Honing the Weapons